Codiegirl/Digital-Clock/README.md

 # Digital-Clock
-This is a clock made with CSS, HTML, and JavaScript
+This is a clock made with CSS, HTML, and JavaScript.